nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 5- results/ (report of a few results we obtained with this data set, and corresponding plots)

 ## Datasets
 ### Introduction
-From November 2020  in Italy, the spread of COVID-19 pandemic made necessary to introduce restrictions, in order to reduce the impact of this disease on public health.
+From November 2020  in Italy, the spread of COVID-19 pandemic made it necessary to introduce restrictions, in order to reduce the impact of this disease on public health.

 ### 1 Daily region data
 The datasets available in the folder "daily_ region_ data" focus on the daily evolution of epidemiological data during the so called "phase 2" of COVID19 pandemic (November 2020-May 2021).
 For instance, we provide daily evolution of parameters such as new cases registered, deaths, and hospitalisations.
 This kind of data allow a user to study the spread of the pandemic through time-series; you can see an example of possible analysis in [RESULTS](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/results/RESULTS.md).

 For a full description of the datasets see: [DAILY_DATA](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/daily_region_data/DAILY_DATA.md)

-### 2 Daily region data
+### 2 Restrictions

 The folder "region_colors/" contains data on the regional restrictions imposed by the government over the period 2020-11-06 - 2021-05-16.
 We provide two different datasets that are solely focused on such restrictions, and keep track of the restriction color in each region every day.